Two-dimensional, homogeneous, isotropic fluid turbulence with polymer additives: Acknowledgments

 We thank D. Mitra for discussions, CSIR, UGC, DST (India), and the COST Action MP006 for support, and SERC (IISc) for computational resources.
-PP and RP are members of the International Collaboration for Turbulence Research.
+AG thanks the grant from European Research Council under the European Community's Seventh Framework Programme (FP7/2007-2013)/ERC Grant Agreement N. 279004.